Q and ASkip to content Skip to main navigation

 1) What if I've already paid to submit the edTPA but didn’t submit it yet?

-Submitting the edTPA is required of all teacher candidates who apply for NYS certification after May 1, 2014. (please see question 3 if the edTPA score did not meet the minimum NYSED passing score http://www.highered.nysed.gov/pdf/edtpa-statement.pdf).
+Registrations at edtpa.com are valid for 18 months.
+Submitting the edTPA is required of all teacher candidates who apply for NYS certification after May 1, 2014.

 2) What if I already passed the edTPA?

-Teacher candidates may register for the other three certification exams at http://www.nystce.nesinc.com/.
-These exams include: Educating All Students exam, the Academic Literacy Skills Test, and the Content Specialty Tests.
-The ATS-W is not required if you already passed the edTPA.
+Teacher candidates may register for the other certification exams at http://www.nystce.nesinc.com/.
+These exams include: Educating All Students exam, and the Content Specialty Test(s).

 3) What if I took and failed the edTPA?